 - No fees to receive an incoming wire transfer

-- No outgoing wire transfers fees if you have a current balance of $25,000 or more.
+- No outgoing wire transfer fees if you have a current balance of $25,000 or more.
 Otherwise, outgoing wire transfers are only $10 each

 That’s a lot of “No’s”!